 Usually, it’s a series of courses taught by instructors who have real-world industry experience and tailor their curriculum toward working professionals’ needs with career advancement in mind.
-Our certificates and their respective courses are approved by UC Berkeley, so you’re getting the high-quality education you’d expect from a graduate program.
+These instructors are cutting-edge researchers or advanced professionals in their fields who also instructor and mentor.

 Certificates can also refresh or build upon the skills you already obtained with a master’s degree.
 Or get back into the swing of learning by completing a certificate before you look at graduate-level education.

 In some fields, a certificate can help you obtain a license to practice, satisfy a state or national education requirement, or become eligible for higher pay scales.
 For instance, going on to obtain an accounting certificate can boost your pay by 10 percent, according to Robert Half.

 How Long Will It Take?

 Earning one of our certificates typically takes one to two years, but some programs can be as short as a few months.
 The programs are designed for working professionals, so you take courses in the evenings, on the weekends, online, or partly in-class and partly online.
 This flexible schedule allows you to take a couple courses at a time or one course at a time—it’s up to you and your availability!
 Many certificates can be completed entirely online, so you don’t have to worry about getting stuck in traffic on your way to class.